Rangers vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his seventh straight game with a hit in this contest.
-In his last 10 outings he is batting .231 with two doubles, a home run, five walks and an RBI.
+- Ramirez hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 outings he is batting .205 with two doubles, a home run, five walks and an RBI.

 Ramírez Recent Games